-- Covered persons This Code of Conduct and Conflict of Interest policy applies to all LMH CoC employees, officers, or agents receiving federal, state, or local funding. - 2.
-Interested person Any member, principal officer, or member of a committee with governing board delegated powers, who has a direct or indirect financial interest, as defined below, is an interested person. - 3.
-Financial interest A person has financial interest if the person has, directly or indirectly, through business, investment, or family:
+- 1. Interested person Any member, principal officer, or member of a committee with governing board delegated powers, who has a direct or indirect financial interest, as defined below, is an interested person. - 2.
+Financial interest A person has financial interest if the person has, directly or indirectly, through business, investment, or family: - a) An ownership or investment interest in any entity with which the CoC has a transaction or arrangement,

-- a) An ownership or investment interest in any entity with which the CoC has a transaction or arrangement; - b) A compensation arrangement with the CoC or with any entity or individual with which the CoC has a transaction or arrangement; or - c) A potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the CoC is negotiating a transaction or arrangement.
+- b) A compensation arrangement with the CoC or with any entity or individual with which the CoC has a transaction or arrangement, or - c) A potential ownership or investment interest in, or compensation arrangement with, any entity or individual with which the CoC is negotiating a transaction or arrangement.